|

 - After changing User Rights we advise rebooting

-another user you should do so by calling SetUser again.
-You will
+impersonating another user you should do so by calling SetUser

-need to obtain the Anonymous User name and password from the Metabase.
+again.
+You will need to obtain the Anonymous User name and password

-Note that you must be impersonating a user such as SYSTEM which
+from the Metabase.
+Note that you must be impersonating a user such

 Set theObj = GetObject("IIS://LocalHost/W3SVC")